igsr/gca_1000genomes_website/_faq/can-i-find-genomic-position-list-dbsnp-rs-numbers-0.md

 3. Select the Filters menu from the left hand side
 4. Select the General Variation Filters section
 5. Check the Filter by Variation ID box
-6. Add your list of rs numbers to the box or browse for a file which contains this list.
+6. Add your list of rs numbers to the box or browse for a file which contains this list
 7. Click on the Results Button in the headline section
-8. This should provide you with a table of results which you can also download in excel or csv format.
+8. This should provide you with a table of results which you can also download in Excel or CSV format